IFTTT/polo/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/IFTTT/polo.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Code of Conduct](https://github.com/IFTTT/polo/blob/master/CODE_OF_CONDUCT.md).

 To run the specs across all supported version of Rails, check out the repo and follow these steps: